-The open-label, multi-center Phase I/IIa study is evaluating increasing doses of BT-001 alone and in combination with pembrolizumab.
+An open-label, multi-center Phase I/IIa study is evaluating increasing doses of BT-001 alone and in combination with pembrolizumab.

-This trial includes patients in Europe (France and Belgium) and should then be extended to the United States.
+This trial, ongoing in Europe (France and Belgium), was authorized by the FDA in the United States in May 2021.
 The first patient was included in February 2021.

 Phase I of the trial is organized in two parts.
 Part A can include up to 36 patients with advanced/metastatic solid tumors who have already received multiple lines of treatment, including other immunotherapies.
-In this part, BT-001 is administered as monotherapy by way of IT injections into palpable skin or subcutaneous lesions or into easily injectable lymph nodes in order to determine the recommended dose and the best administration schedule.
-The objective of Part B of Phase I is to explore the combination of BT-001 IT injections with the anti-PD1 monoclonal antibody pembrolizumab in 12 patients.
+In this part, BT-001 is administered as a monotherapy by IT injections into palpable skin or subcutaneous lesions, or into easily injectable lymph nodes.
+It aims to establish the tolerance of BT-001 and to determine the dose and administration schedule for further development.
+Part B explores the tolerance and synergistic activity of the combination of IT injections of BT-001 with the anti-PD1 monoclonal antibody pembrolizumab in 12 patients.
 Phase IIa is dedicated to the evaluation of this combination regimen in several patient cohorts with different types of solid tumors.
-Enlarging the cohorts will offer the chance to explore the potential of this approach for other cancers that are not traditionally managed with this type of treatment.
+The potential of this approach could be extended to cohorts of patients with cancers that are not traditionally treated with this type of treatment